If you like to ride a bike, any kind of bike, then Cambridge is the place for you.

 - For the keen mountain bikers, MTB Parks & Trails.
 Cambridge is 20 minutes from the exciting Te Miro MTB Park and 40 minutes from Mt Pirongia MTB Park.
 Te Miro offers a range of trails from fairly flat Lake Edge, family friendly to expert black runs and everything in between.
 There is a park there and BBQ facilities. https://www.temiromtbclub.co.nz/.
 There is also a fun MTB Track behind the Velodrome that drops down onto the Te Awa River Ride.
 Watch out for small people playing on the bumps and jumps at the bottom – FUN! https://www.temiromtbclub.co.nz/

 - Need to hire a bike?
-Bike and E-Bike Hire – this can be arranged for all sizes, plus all the accessories you will need such as helmets, pumps, trailers, kids bike seats etc, from the Cambridge I-SITE.
-Book in advance over summer. https://cambridge.co.nz/things-to-do/bike-hire-at-the-i-site/
+Bike and e-bike hire – this can be arranged for all sizes, plus all the accessories you will need such as helmets, pumps, trailers, kids bike seats from Riverside Adventures Book in advance over summer

 - Help my bike needs some love!
-Bike Shops – Spoken, Evo Cycles and the Stihl Shop can service your bikes and sell bikes, parts and accessories.
+Bike Shops – Riverside Adventures at the Velodrome, Spoken, Evo Cycles and the Stihl Shop can service your bikes and sell bikes, parts and accessories.

 79 Queen Street, Cambridge